 7 Essential Steps to Prepare Your Revenue Cycle for Success in Value-Based Healthcare

-The fee for service (FFS) model is fairly to understand.
+The fee for service (FFS) model is fairly easy to understand.
 However, that doesn't necessarily make it the best model for the healthcare revenue cycle—or even for the patient.
 As recently as last year, over half the physicians surveyed were still not transitioning to value-based care.

 A good portion of their reticence is due to misunderstanding how the new value-based healthcare system works in practice and whether it is beneficial to the patient and the revenue cycle.
 Many physicians believe transitioning will make extra work for them.
 It's also a bit more difficult to understand the payment model.
 Fee for service, on the other hand, is simple to understand.
 Each service carries its own payment structure.

 The problem with the fee-for-service model is it doesn't offer the best efficiency.
 In terms of the revenue cycle, efforts to help with patient compliance and education are often outside the payment structure.
 Value-based models allow reimbursement for those efforts as well.
 This lets practices and organizations to invest time and energy in proactive wellness measures without foregoing revenue on that investment.